civisanalytics/civis-python/docs/source/index.rst

    pip install civis

-Alternatively, you may clone the code from github and build from source:
+Alternatively, you may clone the code from GitHub and build from source:

 .. code-block:: bash